Other Common Names

 right: American Lady, Vanessa virginensis.

-On the upper surface, American Lady frequently shows a white spot on the front wing.
+The American Lady frequently shows a submarginal white spot toward the rear of of the outer margin of the front wing.
 This spot is extremely rare on Painted Lady, and absent on West Coast Lady.
-Also note the notch in the front wings, a widely projecting wing tip, more so than Painted Lady.
+Also note the notch in the front wings, and a "cut-off" looking wing tip, more so than Painted Lady.
 See these photos below for a detailed comparison:

 Food